-Whether you’re into methodical assassin simulators that lets you approach grizzly situations slowly or broad-shouldered third-person shooters where taking a chainsaw to an enemy’s face is the norm, Xbox One is full of great solo ventures that make for a good time.
-What’s more, we’ll pull in the best price for each game featured below currently available, saving you time and money if you’re yet to check them out.
+Whether you’re into colourful open-world titles that lets you shoot endless infected mutants or physics-bending third-person action games unafraid to toy with reality, Xbox One is full of great solo ventures set to delight players that enjoy a good video game story.
+Better yet, we’ll even pull in the best price for each game featured below currently available, saving you time and money if you’re yet to check them out.
 So, here goes, these are the 10 best single-player Xbox One games you can play.

 10. Hitman 2